tagconcierge/tc-wordpress-gtm-consent-mode-banner-free/readme.txt

 == Description ==

-GTM Consent Mode Banner is a lightweight (~3 kB), user-friendly WordPress plugin designed to integrate Google Tag Manager Consent Mode seamlessly into your website.
+Consent Mode Banner is a lightweight (~3 kB), user-friendly WordPress plugin designed to integrate Google Consent Mode seamlessly into your website.
 It offers a simple and efficient way for website owners to comply with cookie and privacy regulations like GDPR and CCPA, by enabling visitors to select their cookie preferences easily.

 ## Features

-- **Simple Setup**: Integrate with Google Tag Manager with minimal configuration.
+- **Simple Setup**: Integrate with Google Tag and Google Tag Manager with minimal configuration.
 - **Customizable Consent Banner**: Tailor the appearance and message of your consent banner.
 - **User Preference Control**: Allows users to specify their consent for different types of cookies (e.g., necessary, analytics, marketing).
 - **Compliance with Privacy** Laws: Helps in making your website compliant with GDPR, CCPA, and other privacy regulations.